Rydon

-Rydon is a British construction company which was founded in 1978 and employs over 650 people.
-Its head office is in Forest Row, East Sussex, and it has offices in Bristol, Dartford, London and Preston.
+Rydon is a British facilities management and property maintenance company which was founded in 1978.
+Its head office is in Dartford, Kent, and it has two maintenance offices in London.
+It employed an average of 423 people in the year to September 2022, and in the year to 30 September 2024 reported a pre-tax loss of £1.0m on turnover of £61.0m, its fifth successive loss.

+Until 2021, Rydon was also a building contractor and employed over 650 people.
+Rydon was the contractor responsible for refurbishment of the Grenfell Tower (destroyed by fire in June 2017, killing 72 people) and was said to have given "inadequate thought to fire safety, to which it displayed a casual attitude" and bore "considerable responsibility for the fire".

+In 2021, Rydon divested its contracting operations to a new business, Real.
+This collapsed into administration in late 2023 owing over £8m.

 Controversies

 Grenfell Tower

-Rydon was the main contractor for refurbishment of the Grenfell Tower (destroyed by fire in June 2017), in the Royal Borough of Kensington and Chelsea, although it sub-contracted the "design and installation of the external cladding" to Harley Facades.
+Rydon was the main contractor for refurbishment of the Grenfell Tower (destroyed by fire in June 2017, killing 72 people), in the Royal Borough of Kensington and Chelsea, although it sub-contracted the "design and installation of the external cladding" to Harley Facades.
 The contractor originally scheduled to undertake the Grenfell renovation was rejected because its quotation of £11.28 million exceeded the £10 million budget set by the Royal Borough of Kensington and Chelsea and Kensington and Chelsea TMO (KCTMO).
 Rydon gained approval for the project with a quote of £8.7 million after the contract was put out to further competitive tender.
 The geographer Gordon MacLeod has described KCTMO's contract with Rydon, and Rydon's use of subcontractors in the refurbishment, as an instance of "the disavowal of democracy" that led to the fire.

 The UK government subsequently placed Rydon on an official list of firms recommended to build high-rise housing, a move that sparked anger among Grenfell survivors.

 In reaction to comments made on Twitter by pressure group Grenfell United, Robert Jenrick, the Secretary of State for Housing, Communities and Local Government, replied on Twitter stating that "The contractor should not bid for further work until we know the truth."

-Separately to Jenrick's comments, the Mayor of London, Sadiq Khan, announced that Rydon would be excluded from the London Development Panel (LDP2) framework listing approved suppliers for housing works until the Grenfell Tower Inquiry outcome is known.
+Separately to Jenrick's comments, the Mayor of London, Sadiq Khan, announced that Rydon would be excluded from the London Development Panel (LDP2) framework listing approved suppliers for housing works until the Grenfell Tower Inquiry outcome was known.
+And in December 2021, subsidiary Rydon Homes was blocked from the government’s help to buy loan scheme because of concerns about "unacceptable business practices" in the group.
+Despite the bans, Rydon won several major contracts, including a £9.9m medtech scheme from Maidstone council, a £99m contract from Ealing council to regenerate the High Lane estate, a £30m contract for the University of Bath, and a series of maintenance contracts with NHS trusts.